Gator removed, killed after run-in with law enforcement outside Baton Rouge restaurant

 BATON ROUGE - Police and professional trappers were called out to a restaurant on Corporate Boulevard late Monday night after a roughly 8-foot alligator showed up in the parking lot.

+"I thought someone was walking a dog, and someone called the cops on them, but turns out it was an alligator," James Lamy, a server at Mansurs on the Boulevard said.

-Law enforcement went to Mansur's on the Boulevard a little before midnight after the animal was spotted in the parking lot.
-Officers said they had already dragged the gator back into the woods near the Corporate Boulevard restaurant, but the reptile was insistent and returned soon after.
+Law enforcement went to Mansurs on the Boulevard a little before 10 pm, after the animal was seen on the side of Corporate Boulevard.

+Officers dragged the gator back into the woods near the restaurant, but the reptile was insistent and returned soon after.

+"It feels like a central place in Baton Rouge so to have an alligator was crazy," Charles Taucer said.

 Video from the scene showed a trapper guiding the gator into a pipe so they could move it.